eric-chou/eric-chou.github.io/_pages/cv.md

   - Collaborated on research projects related to pain in sickle cell disease through analysis of longitudinal patient data
   - Analyzed how pain intensity progresses in patients with sickle cell disease using time series clustering models in R
   - Applied predictive modeling techniques in assessing the temporal dynamics of pain in sickle cell patients via Markov models
-  - Transformed and analyzed large quantitative datasets of ICD diagnosis data and longitudinal pain scores using Python and R to develop phe‑ notypes for chronic pain and pain‑related interference in sickle cell patients
+  - Transformed and analyzed large quantitative datasets of ICD diagnosis data and longitudinal pain scores using Python and R to develop phenotypes for chronic pain and pain‑related interference in sickle cell patients
   - Main Supervisor: Dr. Nitya Bakshi, MD, MS
 * Systems Programmer — University of Pittsburgh School of Medicine Department of Biomedical Informatics — September 2017 - August 2020